casbloem/vue-luxon/readme.md

 }
 ```

+### format Tokens
+supported tokens can be found [here](https://moment.github.io/luxon/docs/manual/formatting.html#table-of-tokens).

 ## Zones
 Can be any zone. eg: `UTC`, `America/New_York`, ...

-For the system's local zone you just use 'locale'.
+For the system's local zone you just use `locale`.

 ## Shorthand Filters